atbcb/ICTTestingBaseline/docs/11Forms.md

 1. Enter incorrect values in some input fields in order to trigger and display error information.

 ### Test Instructions
-1. If an input error is automatically detected, check that
+1. If an input error is automatically detected, check that:
    1. the user is made aware of the error, whether immediately, upon shifting focus away from the item in error (by keyboard), or when trying to submit the form (by keyboard).
    1. the error is described to the user in text, and
    1. the item that is in error is identified.
 Note: The above may be accomplished by using a combination of methods, such as
    * shifting focus to an error message informing the user that the previous field needs to be corrected and describing the error.
    * refreshing the page upon form submission, then listing the errors and the items that are in error at the top of the page.